chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 | A Guide to the PureScript Numeric Hierarchy | Explanation | New Learners | Read the Docs
 | Make the Leap from JavaScript to PureScript | Getting Started + Explanation | Javascript developers | Blog Post series

-## Why is PureScript's Documentation Lacking?
+## What are Factors Contributing to PureScript's Documentation Quality?

 Here's the short version.
 Each paragraph will have a link that explains its summary in more detail.